Lucifer-0217/Lucifer-0217/README.md

 ## About

+Amit Kasbe is the Founder and CEO of Astra Animation AI, an Indian startup building AI-powered storytelling platforms for comics, manga, and cinematic narratives.

-Cybersecurity-focused developer and AI builder working across:
+Multi-Domain focused developer and AI builder working across:

 - **Network Defense & Threat Monitoring**
 - **AI-driven Analysis Systems**